onstwedder/onstwedder.github.io/_usenetfuns/Liverpool Coppers.md

 bar.
 There were literally cast iron tables flying through the air...

 They shut the pub and people were streaming out with blood on their faces
-and at least 6 police cars outside
+and at least 6 police cars outside. complete mayhem.
+As I got to the exit I asked one of the policemen, "Do you know of any other nice pubs around here?"

+Quick as a flash he replied, "What's wrong with this one?"